Commando53/Anomoly.KitsPlus/README.md

 -   `command_kit_global_cooldown` - The message sent to the player when they are on a global cooldown
 -   `command_kit_cooldown` - The message sent to the player when they are on a kit cooldown
 -   `command_kit_redeemed` - The message sent to the player when they successfully redeem a kit
+-   `command_kit_max_usage` - The message sent to the player when they have used all of their kit usages
+-   `command_kit_usage_left` - The message sent to the player when they have kit usages left

 -   `command_kits_list` - The message sent to the player when they list all available kits

 -   `command_createkit_invalid` - The message sent to the player when they do not specify a kit name
 -   `command_createkit_created` - The message sent to the player when they successfully create a kit
+-   `command_createkit_existing_name` - The message sent to the player when they try to create a kit with an existing name
+-   `command_createkit_failed` - The message sent to the player when they fail to create a kit

 -   `command_giftkit_invalid` - The message sent to the player when they do not specify a kit name
 -   `command_giftkit_no_player` - The message sent to the player when the player they specified does not exist
 -   `command_giftkit_no_kit` - The message sent to the player when the kit they specified does not exist
 -   `command_giftkit_success` - The message sent to the player when they successfully gift a kit
 -   `command_giftkit_failed` - The message sent to the player when they fail to gift a kit
 -   `command_giftkit_gifted` - The message sent to the player when they are gifted a kit
 -   `command_giftkit_self` - The message sent to the player when they try to gift themselves a kit

 -   `command_deletekit_invalid` - The message sent to the player when they do not specify a kit name
 -   `command_deletekit_deleted` - The message sent to the player when they successfully delete a kit